Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.

 Go to the configurations tab, go to the Plugins configuration, and select the plugins you want to install.

-Popular plugins include: git
+Popular plugins include: git, macos, ruby etc

 Using Plugins